a-krum-of-bread-learns/fightvainia/README.md

 - [ ] consider dash and jump to be an "attack"
 - [ ] decouple move list and attack manger
 - [ ] clean up and centerialtion of is_proptery like is_facing_right or is_jumping
+- [ ] consider actualy using tool buttions for the tool scripts